benmarwick/bm-vita/README.md

 When editing, remember to escape &, #, _ etc with \

+To generate the PDF, run `tinytex::tlmgr_update()` to update LaTeX packages (since I do this so infrequently), then in RStudio, click 'compile PDF' for `bm-vita-master.tex`

 ## CV

 Start with editing bm-vita-master.tex to format the top matter.
 Then edit these to update actual content: